 |Number of high growth enterprises (10% growth; 10 employees at the beginning of the growth period)|

 |Number of employer enterprises with at least 10 employees|

-High growth enterprises with high counts on employees are found in the sections “Administrative and support
+High growth enterprises with high counts on employees are found 2019 in the sections “Manufacturing”

-The average size of high growth enterprises – measured in the number of employees per high growth enterprise – amounts to 58.
+The average size of high growth enterprises – measured in the number of employees per high growth enterprise – amounts in 2019 to 57.